matthewsides/Asteroids-Odyssey-/README.md

 ##### Objectives

-• Primary Research

-• Secondary Research
+• Create a Secondary Research

-•

-•
+• Produce and  a questionnare

+• Create a Primary Research report

 #### [1.5] Management Strategy